Skip to main content

 Email account rotation explained

-Reallocation Process: If you make changes to recipients or email accounts, a reallocation occurs.
+• Reallocation Process: If you change recipients or email accounts, a reallocation occurs.
 While this process runs, emails aren’t sent from the email sequence until it’s complete.
 Once initial emails have been sent, only recipients who have not been contacted may be redistributed.

-Daily Sending Limit: Each email account has its own daily sending limit, which means some accounts could be sending out more emails per day.
+• Daily Sending Limit: Each email account has its own daily sending limit, so some accounts may send more emails per day.